mmaryx/mmaryx/README.md

-## Oii, eu sou a Mari!
+## Heyy!
+I am Mary!

-- Trabalho com Ilustração Digital
+- I work with Digital Illustration
-- Atualmente estou estudando Desenvolvimento de Sistemas na ETEC
+- At the moment i'm study system development in the ETEC school in Bauru city
-- ela/dela
+- she / her

 ##